Titanic-bound submersible suffered ‘catastrophic implosion,’ killing all 5 on board, US Coast Guard says | KRDO

 “The Coast Guard has done a very good job in putting the right tools with the right team in the right spot.
 So, the chances are as good as they can be,” Gallo, the senior adviser for strategic initiatives at RMS Titanic Inc., told CNN on Thursday morning.

-The disappearance of Titan and the international dash to find it have put its operator under the microscope.
+The implosion of the Titan and deaths of those on board has put its operator’s safety procedures under the microscope.

 At least two former OceanGate employees years ago expressed safety concerns about the vessel’s hull, including the thickness of the material used and testing procedures, CNN has learned.